trinsic-id/v2-sdk/docs/java/index.md

 ## Configuration
 1. Make sure you have the okapi native binaries installed on your machine.
 Default installation instructions are in the [readme.md here](https://github.com/trinsic-id/okapi/)
 2. If you install to a different location for debugging, use the environment variable `LD_LIBRARY_PATH`, even on Windows.
+3. For Android, the okapi binaries must be copied (currently manually) to a [specific location with a specific folder structure](https://github.com/trinsic-id/sdk-examples/tree/main/android/app/src/main/jniLibs).
+[The complete sample application is here](https://github.com/trinsic-id/sdk-examples/tree/main/android)

 !!! note Jar Download Note